TomSmith-Developer/tomas-gg-documentation/guide/README.md

 # Application Programming Interface

-Tomas.GG has an powerful Application Programming interface (also known as API) which currently provides information such a radio listener counts and the like.
+TomasSystems has an powerful Application Programming interface (also known as API) which currently provides information such a radio listener counts and the like.
 We plan to add more helpful resources in the future such as a IP address lookup tool and many more features.

 ## Versioning